dida-masse/public-stuff/dida-apt-250513/index.md

 ---

-# The Marker Game - How
+# TMG - How

 The game worked as follows:

 - All courses were laid out on tables, as paper sheets, providing a chronological overview of the courses over the year.
-- Hours for courses was based on a course budget, projects and had it's hours and other activities had fixed hour allocations, and so on.
+- Hours for courses was based on a course budget, projects, research and other activities had hour allocations.

 ![w:1000](img/courses.png)

 ---

-### contd The Marker Game
+### contd TMG

 - Each participant received tokens (poker chips), which together represented their annual working hours.
 - Deductions were made for things like professional development, departmental duties etc